oycar/Delaunator_Swift/README.md

 # Delaunator_Swift
-A port of the Delaunator javascript library of mapbox to the Swift programming language.
+A port of the [Delaunator](https://github.com/mapbox/delaunator) javascript library of [mapbox](https://github.com/mapbox) to the Swift programming language,

 This library produces Delaunay triangulations (or the dual Voronoi Mesh) for a set of points defined in an input JSON file; included is a bare bones SwiftUI renderer which will show these structures.

 ![Example Delaunay Triangulation](./Images/Ukraine_Delaunay.png)